Mi5sssss/Mi5sssss.GitHub.io/index.md

 * **08/2022 - Present** PhD Student in Computer Engineering, Rensselaer Polytechnic Institute
 *
-* **08/2018 - 06/2022** BEeng in Microelectronics Science and Engineering, School of Microelectronics, Southern University of Science and Technology
+* **08/2018 - 06/2022** BEng in Microelectronics Science and Engineering, School of Microelectronics, Southern University of Science and Technology

 ## 📚Current Interests and Projects